 - work placements

 A variety of experience helps you to understand children and young people in different contexts, and allows you to explore different places you might want to work in.
-You can also apply to take a short international placement, working abroad with one of our partner institutions.
-We currently have arrangements with universities in Germany and Spain.

 This course prepares you for a career in